3mdeb/news-and-ideas/blog/content/post/2021-10-28-secure-jtag-on-imx-soc.md

-> Note: As mentioned at the start, a JTAG on any i.MX SoC can be fused but if you try to burn fuses on i.MX8MM there can be problems with availability of these fields in `crucible` (latest release v20121.05.03) fuse map.
+> Note: As mentioned at the start, a JTAG on any i.MX SoC can be fused but if you try to burn fuses on i.MX8MM there can be problems with availability of these fields in `crucible` (latest release v2021.05.03) fuse map.
 This was added [here](https://github.com/f-secure-foundry/crucible/issues/6), but it is not released as a pre-compiled binary.
-You need to build it by yourself.
+You will need to build it by yourself.

 We can see that JTAG is set in default mode - JTAG enabled for everyone.
 Now let's try to set secure mode.
 We generate a random response key and save it into